rakib1515hassan/Laravel-Vue-Project/laravelNote.md

 - **Sections and Subsections**: Organized into clear sections for easy navigation.
 - **Examples**: Provided examples where applicable to demonstrate usage.

-Feel free to save this content into a file named `laravelNote.md` and use it as your reference guide for Laravel commands and operations.